20k-ultra/dotfiles/post_install.md

 # Post install steps

-These steps are the basic you should perform after provisioning a new Arch machine.
+These steps are the basics you should perform after provisioning a new Arch machine.

 ```
 # Install sudo and a basic editor